Awareqwx/Archipelago/WebHostLib/static/assets/tutorial/raft/setup_en.md

 ### RML says to start Raft through Steam

 If this happens, then RML is configured to only inject into an existing instance of Raft, rather than try and start a new one.
+You can either:
+* Click "Play" after Raft has loaded into the main menu
+* Uncheck the box next to the "Disable Automatic Game Start" setting in the Settings menu then click Play.

+### RML doesn't do anything when I click Play

+If this happens, then RML is configured to only start a new instance of Raft, then inject into that specific instance.
+This also means that RML has detected an instance of Raft is already running, and will not start a new one.
+You can either:
+* Close the existing instance of Raft then click Play
-You can either click "Play" after Raft has loaded into the main menu, or you can uncheck the box next to the "Disable Automatic Game Start" setting in the Settings menu.
+* Check the box next to the "Disable Automatic Game Start" setting in the Settings menu then click Play.

 ## Joining a MultiWorld Game